Probing Spin-2 Ultralight Dark Matter with Space-based Gravitational Wave Detectors in the mHz Regime: AET channels

 After numerical calculation, the response functions for A channel and E channel are the same, which are shown in Fig.~\ref{fig_res_tdi} together with the T channel.
 From Sec.~\ref{sec_res_ss} and Fig.~\ref{fig_res_tdi}, we can see that $\zeta$ channel and T channel are similar to each other, with the response of GWs being better than of spin-2 ULDM.
 In fact, these two channels are related by the following simple relation:

 The reason for the weak response of spin-2 ULDM in T and $\zeta$ channel may be attributed to their symmetric features.
 This effect, combined with the low velocity of spin-2 ULDM, as discussed in Sec.~\ref{sec_res_ss}, results in insensitive performance of the response function.
+When examining the directional dependence of the response functions, we find that the A and E channels remain largely insensitive to the direction of the ULDM velocity.
+In contrast, the symmetric T channel exhibits behavior similar to the symmetric Sagnac $\zeta$ channel.
+However, because the sensitivity of the T channel is significantly weaker than that of the A and E channels, the optimal $\eta$ sensitivity remains effectively unchanged whether the T channel is included or not.
+Consequently, our results for the constraints presented in Sec. \ref{sec4} are unaffected.